simpledotorg/deployment/README.md

 - [`standalone/`](/standalone) - Scripts for self-hosting simple-server (bare-metal servers/vanilla VMs).
 It sets up simple-server with the required peripherals (load balancing, monitoring etc.) and aims to be independent of third party applications as far as possible.
 - [`docs/`](/docs) - Miscellaneous docs.

+# Terraform migration status

+The `terraform/` setup is not fully utilized for all running environments yet.
+We track the current environment status in this [document](https://docs.google.com/spreadsheets/d/1JCfFYetk9Jrtc5iUHp-7Fx5V3QqpuCWojjcEibRJN7I/edit#gid=0) (refer to `Provisioned with terraform`) along with other notes and details.

 # Setting up Ansible Vault

 We use [ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to manage encrypted secrets.
 The recommended way to set things up is below, which will allow you to use `ansible-vault` to view / edit encryptes files without having to